ente0v1/CrackMaster/README.md

 Here's a detailed explanation on how code is made:
 1. Hybrid Wordlist + Mask Cracking:
   - This script specifically handles cracking with a combination of a wordlist and a mask.
-  - The mask allows generating variations of words from the wordlist using placeholders like ?a?a?a? which represent characters.
+  - The mask allows generating variations of words from the wordlist using placeholders like ?a?a?a which represent characters.

 2. User Prompts and Inputs:
   - The script retrieves available sessions for potential restoration.